-- The Shoalhaven Access Advisory Committee provides feedback and advice to Shoalhaven City Council on issues relating to mobility and meets tri-monthly.
+- The Shoalhaven Inclusion and Access Advisory group provides feedback and advice to Shoalhaven City Council on issues relating to mobility and meets tri-monthly.
+Membership is by application.

-Further information can be obtained by contacting Community Development Officer Ageing and Disabilities on (02) 4429 3411
+Further information can be obtained by contacting Community Development Officer on (02) 4429 3411.

 Access to Community Facilities

 The MLAK is a master key that fits into specially designed locks allowing 24 hour a day access to public toilets.
 Eligible people - those with a disability and a letter of authorisation from a doctor - can purchase a key that opens all accessible toilets, and Liberty Swings displaying the MLAK symbol.

 For information about where to obtain keys or locks within your area, contact the Master Locksmiths Association of Australia (phone 1800 810 698).

 Register of toilets with MLAK access in NSW

 Shoalhaven City Council has 10 beach wheelchairs available free of charge for beaches across the City.